Dr. Charles Benjamin

 Monitoring and Evaluation Officer

-Ms. Boesch provides support to NEF’s natural resource management, conflict mitigation and climate adaption programming in Mali and Senegal.
+Ms. Boesch provides evaluative and data management support to NEF’s natural resource management, livelihoods, conflict mitigation and climate adaption programming across the Middle East and North Africa.
 Prior to joining NEF, she served as Program Manager at the Amherst, MA-based Karuna Center for Peacebuilding where she focused on co-designing, monitoring and evaluating the organization’s systems-oriented peacebuilding efforts across 4 continents.
 She holds a M.A. of International Relations and a CAS in Post-Conflict Reconstruction from the Maxwell School at Syracuse University, a M.S. of Development Studies from the Institute of Social Studies in The Hague with a concentration in Agricultural and Resource Development, and a B.A. in Political Science from the University of Massachusetts at Amherst with concentrations in African Studies and Development Economics.

 Senior Practice Area Lead, Environment, Natural Resources